Skip to main Skip to sidebar

 In 2024-2025, Marseille photographers Yohanne Lamoulère and Geoffroy Mathieu are laureates of the Villa Albertine residency program.
 While Mathieu (Fall 2024) conducted a photographic exploration of Atlanta examining the contrast between the idealized notion of walking in the city and the marginalization of those who navigate this car-dependent metropolis on foot, Lamoulère (Fall 2025) will explore Atlanta’s parade culture and the pride of its marching bands, using photography to capture young people’s relationship with their bodies, their city, and their collective identity.

 Echoing these two residencies, Villa Albertine has invited Maria L. Kelly (Assistant Curator of Photography at the High Museum of Art) to select two Atlanta photographers to explore the city of Marseille: Nydia Blas and Joshua Dudley Greer.
-She writes about them: “Nydia Blas, who explores Black histories and culture through an intimate lens, often centers Black women in her work, imbued with a sense of magical realism”, while Joshua Dudley Greer takes “a wide view of both Atlanta as an ever-evolving place and the broader American landscape, capturing moments that may appear dissonant at first glance, revealing contradictions and absurdities that exist within the infrastructure of everyday life.”
+She writes about them: “Nydia Blas, who explores Black histories and culture through an intimate lens, often centers Black women in her work, imbued with a sense of magical realism,” while Joshua Dudley Greer takes “a wide view of both Atlanta as an ever-evolving place in the broader American landscape, capturing moments that may appear dissonant at first glance, revealing contradictions and absurdities that exist within the infrastructure of everyday life.”

 Nydia Blas